Netball Buying Guide

 Visibility:

-For netball training sessions or matches held at night, some of the more hi visibility netballs such as the Mitre High Grip are more suitable.
+For netball training sessions or matches held at night, some of the more hi visibility netballs such as the Mitre Attack in Yellow are more suitable.
 Brighter coloured balls are designed to be used in these conditions.

 Indoor / Outdoor:

-Some of the high specification netballs such as the Mitre Venturi and the Mitre Shooter are suitable for both indoor and outdoor use, as a result of their durable exterior.
+Some of the high specification netballs such as the Mitre Pursue and the Mitre Shooter are suitable for both indoor and outdoor use, as a result of their durable exterior.

 Match / Training / Recreational:

-Match: High quality netballs such as the Mitre Venturi are designed to be used in matches, featuring performance bladders, enhanced grip and improved shape retention.
-Size 5 netballs with high specifications like the Venturi are also suitable for indoor and outdoor matches.
+Match: High quality netballs such as the Mitre Pursue are designed to be used in matches, featuring performance bladders, enhanced grip and improved shape retention.
+Size 5 netballs with high specifications like the Pursue are also suitable for indoor and outdoor matches.
 One of our most popular balls is the Gilbert Spectra match netball.

 Training: Training netballs are usually size 5 and offer slightly lower performance than match balls.
 The Mitre Intercept netball is a hugely popular training ball that features a performance latex bladder and excellent grip and control.
 Also very popular is the Gilbert Pulse training ball.

 Recreational: Any netball could be used for recreational use, but some are more suitable than others.
-Some of the cheaper netballs such as the Mitre Oasis are ideal for recreational use as they are affordable and aren't suitable for competitive netball.
+Some of the cheaper netballs such as the Gilbert APT netball is ideal for recreational use as they are affordable and aren't suitable for competitive netball.

 Grip: